 All children make rapid progress from their starting points, and gaps are closing rapidly for children who receive additional support.
 They are motivated to learn and persist with activities.
-The childminder ensures that children are equipped with all the skills they will need in readiness to move on to school.
+The childminder uses her expert knowledge for teaching, to ensure that children are equipped with all the skills they will need in readiness to move on to school.